bergholmm/AwesomeApp/README.md

 react-native run-ios
 ```

-Run the app on Android simulator: (The simulator must be started through Android Virtual Devices)
+Run the app on Android simulator: (The simulator must first be started through Android Virtual Devices)
 ```
 react-native run-android
 ```